1. Introduction

 getConnectToken()

-to enable the backend to verify their authenticated state.
+, you must provide the user’s access token to enable the backend to verify their authenticated state.

 method from the Corbado iOS/Android SDK.
 This function is crucial for determining if the current user is eligible to add a passkey, based on your configurations for Gradual Rollout and Passkey Intelligence.